 Revised March 2022 | Nextworks

-Have you received an alert from an acquaintance that they received a peculiar email from you?
+Have you received an alert from an acquaintance that they received a bogus email from you?
 And, you didn’t send it?

 This eventually happens to nearly everyone.
 (Business and government emails are more commonly affected than personal emails.)